Welcome to the 28th year of our local Great Books discussion group!

 and will be glad to answer any questions you have about it.

 Reading (Readings with an asterisk are in Vital Ideas: Crime.
 Others are in Short Story Omnibus.)
+Links are provided for readings that can be found online.

 |Sept.
 4, 2014||Edgar Allan Poe, "The Black Cat" (Ardis Osborn, facilitator)|